kbvernon/awdb/README.md

 ## The AWDB REST API

-This R package provides a separate function to query each endpoint at the UDSA AWDB REST API:
+This package provides a separate function to query each endpoint at the USDA AWDB REST API:

 | Endpoint       | Function           |
 |:---------------|:-------------------|